codegram/date_validator/Readme.md

                         :before => Proc.new { Time.now + 1.year } }
     # Using Proc.new prevents production cache issues

+If you want to check the date against another attribute, you can pass it a Symbol instead of a block:

+    # Ensure the expiration date is after the packaging date
+    validates :expiration_date,
+              :date => {:after => :packaging_date}

 For now the available options you can use are `:after`, `:before`, `:after_or_equal_to` and `:before_or_equal_to`.